belle2/basf2/online_book/fundamentals/02-datataking.rst

     :alt: Picture of ECL electronics

     Small part of the ECL electronics in the endcap.
-Boards do the mapping from the preamps (which you can’t see) to the cables that go to the ShaperDSPs.
+Boards do the mapping from the preamps (which you can't see) to the cables that go to the ShaperDSPs.
     You can also see the cooling lines under the boards.

 KLM